Admissions

 Create an account with The Enrollment Management Association to register for the SSAT (Secondary School Admission Test), a standardized aptitude test that Benedictine and Saint Gertrude (and most independent schools) require all applicants to sit for.
 This test will help our team with the placement process for academic courses.

 In order for us to obtain your current school record, it is necessary for a parent or guardian to give permission.
-Please download the appropriate transcript release form below, complete it, and return the form to our admissions office.
-Upon receipt, we will forward this form to the applicant’s current school.
+Beginning September 2, 2025, when the online application becomes available, you will be able to request a transcript release form from your child’s school electronically.

-Upon receipt of your completed application, you will receive a letter with an assigned interview date.
-But don’t stress about your interview; this is simply a way for us to better get to know you.
-During the interview, applicants will be asked several questions regarding their applications and their interest in our schools.
-Also, this is a great opportunity for applicants to ask us questions about our schools, the integration of the Catholic faith, our rich traditions, the rigorous academics, and our competitive athletic program.
-But, don’t stress!
-The interview is informal and relaxed; it’s simply a way for us to get to know each other better!
+Upon receipt of your completed admission file, you will be contacted to schedule an interview.
+Please don't stress about your interview; the purpose is for us to get to know you better.
+During the interview, you will be asked several questions regarding your application and your interest in our school.
+This is also a great opportunity for you to ask us questions about our school, including the integration of the Catholic faith, our rich traditions, our rigorous academics, and our competitive athletic program.

 Non-Discrimination Policy